jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
-Currently, I am interested in abstract nonsense like algebraic geometry, algebraic topology, and category theory.
+I am currently interested in abstract nonsense like algebraic geometry, algebraic topology, and category theory.
 I am also interested in PDEs and dynamics, as well as mathematical logic like proof theory and homotopy type theory.

+In Fall 2023, I am doing a reading course with [Professor Jeremiah Heller](https://math.illinois.edu/directory/profile/jbheller) on algebraic K-theory.

 Education
 ------